typedb/typedb-docs/08-schema/01-concepts.md

 [tab:end]
 </div>

-This attribute is now ready to be assigned to any other defined type in the schema.
+The `name` attribute is now ready to be owned by any other type in the schema.

 The data types available in a Grakn knowledge graph are:
 - `long`: a 64-bit signed integer.